diegomebo/3DReconstruction/README.md

 # 3DReconstruction
 Program for Computer Vision Lab.
-The objective if to reconstruct an object in 3D using images taken by a Kinnect V1
+The objective is to reconstruct an object in 3D using images taken by a Kinnect V1